Rigidity and Tolerance in point processes: Gaussian zeroes and Ginibre eigenvalues: Models and Setup

 \subsection{The GAF zero process}

 Let $\{\xi_k \}_{k=0}^{\infty}$ be a sequence of i.i.d. standard complex Gaussians.
 Define

 These are Gaussian processes on $\C$ with covariance kernels given by $K_n(z,w)=\sum_{k=0}^{n} \frac{(z \bar{w})^k}{k!}$ and $K(z,w)=\sum_{k=0}^{\infty} \frac{(z \bar{w})^k}{k!} = e^{z \bar{w}}$ respectively.
 A.s. $f_n$ and $f$ are entire functions and the functions $f_n$ converge to $f$ (in the sense of the uniform convergence of holomorphic functions on compact sets).
 It is not hard to see (e.g., via Rouche's theorem) that this implies that the corresponding point processes of zeroes, denoted by $\F_n$, converge a.s. to the zero process $\F$ of the GAF (in the sense of locally finite point configurations converging on compact sets).
-It is known that $\F$ is ergodic under the natural action of the translations of the plane.
+It is known that $\F$ is ergodic under the natural action of the translations of the plane, see e.g. \cite{HKPV} Chapter 2 and Proposition 2.3.7 therein.